Local History and Memories

 On many Sunday afternoons, my Dad and Mom would take me and my older brother to Lake Lure/Chimney Rock, and we’d drive by this bridge.
 I still remember the conversations concerning the bridge while in the car, even to this day.

-I remember hearing my mother say…she could hear and feel the explosion from a distance “as the crow flies” of about 25 or so miles away.
+I remember hearing my mother say she could hear the explosion from a distance “as the crow flies” of about 20 miles from our home.

-The following are some photos I took this afternoon.
-(Friday, April 3, 2020) Despite being really close to a busy highway, few people are even aware of the bridge, much less what happened eighty years ago, or during WW-II.
+The following are some photos from this afternoon.
+(Friday, April 3, 2020) Despite being really close to a busy highway, I’d say few people are aware of the bridge and what happened there more than 80 years ago.

 A bullet penetrated the concrete.